projectara/greybus-spec/source/module_info.rst

 .. =========

 .. rubric:: Footnotes

-.. [#p] This will be CPort 0 if possible.
-If we can't reserve it for
-        our exclusive use it will be CPort 1.

-.. [#q] ...or whatever we can get.

 .. [#r] I think there will be no "AP" protocol.
 This table is currently
         tentative.
 To date, only GPIO, I2C, and PWM protocols are